 I find this truly bizarre.

-And Obama's out there saying, Well, we've got more important things to worry, uh politics right now, wouldn't by that he means his Hawaii vacation and his re-election.
+And Obama's out there saying, well, we've got more important things to worry about politics right now.

-Now, I'm gonna tell you something else about this two-month business and make us a little selfish.
+Now, I'm going to tell you something else about this two-month business, and I'll make this a little selfish.

 Quarterly estimates.